Expanding Our Understanding of Human Physiology at the Intersection of Sex, Race and Physical Activity

 Lindsay Lotter

-Lindsay Lotter is a third-year undergraduate student who is working towards a B.S. in Public Health Science, while also minoring in global poverty.
-She plans to continue her education at UMD through the accelerated 4+1 Master’s in Public Health program with a concentration in health equity.
+Lindsay Lotter is a graduate student who is working towards her Master in Public Health degree, with a concentration in health equity.
 Outside of academics, Lindsay enjoys watching true crime documentaries with her roommates, making Spotify playlists, and crocheting.